filecoin-shipyard/NFT-Snapshot-Bot/README.md

 Twitter thread rollup and timestamp bots do not currently utilize distributed, decentralised storage, such as the Filecoin network nor do they allow creators to turn them into tradable NFTs (non-fungible tokens) defined by Ethereum ERC-721.

 Existing bots / solutions traditionally rely on centralised (hidden) storage and therefore are limited in what can be done with the thread that is snapshotted.
 Filecoin also adds to IPFS verifiable proof of storage.

+This project was built as a Wave 2 [Filecoin dev grant](https://github.com/filecoin-project/devgrants#filecoin-devgrants).

 ## Architecture